yzf750/The-Quaker-Deliverance/README.md

 # The Quaker Deliverance
-A Quake 1 launcher written in python.
+A Quake 1 launcher "Vibe Coded" in python using Google Gemini.
-Vibe Coded using Google Gemini

 ![tqd](images/the-quaker-deliverance.png)